vitalets/playwright-bdd/README.md

 <!-- tocstop -->

 ## Why Playwright runner
 Both Playwright and Cucumber have their own test runners.
-You can use Cucumber runner with [Playwright included as a library](https://medium.com/@manabie/how-to-use-playwright-in-cucumberjs-f8ee5b89bccc).
-Alternative way (provided by this package) is to convert BDD scenarios into Playwright tests and run them using Playwright runner.
-It gives the following benefits:
+You can use Cucumber runner with [Playwright as a library](https://medium.com/@manabie/how-to-use-playwright-in-cucumberjs-f8ee5b89bccc).
+Alternatively, you can convert BDD scenarios into Playwright tests and run them using Playwright runner, which has the following benefits:

 * Automatic browser initialization and cleanup
 * Usage of [Playwright fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) instead of `before / after` hooks